MichelLaplane/VisioDrawingControl/README.md

 # VisioDrawingControl
-This sample show how you can uses Visio Drainw Control Copyright (c) MS-PL License
+This sample show how you can use Visio Drawing Control in Window Form Application Copyright (c) MS-PL License
 Michel Laplane (MVP Visio - ShareVisual)